-When are stockholder proposals and director nominations due for the 2023 Annual Meeting of Stockholders?
+When are stockholder proposals and director nominations due for the 2024 Annual Meeting of Stockholders?

-If you are interested in submitting a proposal for potential inclusion in the proxy statement for our 2023 Annual Meeting of Stockholders, you must follow the procedures outlined in Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-To be eligible for inclusion in the proxy statement, we must receive your stockholder proposal at the address noted below no later than December 27, 2022.
-However, if the 2023 Annual Meeting of Stockholders is held before May 8, 2023 or after July 7, 2023, then we must receive your stockholder proposal at the address noted below a reasonable time before we begin to print and mail our proxy materials for the 2023 Annual Meeting of Stockholders.
+If you are interested in submitting a proposal for potential inclusion in the proxy statement for our 2024 Annual Meeting of Stockholders, you must follow the procedures outlined in Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+To be eligible for inclusion in the proxy statement, we must receive your stockholder proposal at the address noted below no later than December 29, 2023.
+However, if the 2024 Annual Meeting of Stockholders is held before May 14, 2024 or after July 13, 2024, then we must receive your stockholder proposal at the address noted below a reasonable time before we begin to print and mail our proxy materials for the 2024 Annual Meeting of Stockholders.

-If you wish to present a proposal at the 2023 Annual Meeting of Stockholders but do not wish to have the proposal considered for inclusion in our proxy statement and proxy card, you must also give written notice at the address noted below.
-We must receive this required notice by the close of business on March 9, 2023 but no sooner than the close of business on February 7, 2023.
-However, if our 2023 Annual Meeting of Stockholders is held before May 8, 2023 or after July 7, 2023, then we must receive the required notice of a proposal or proposed director candidate no earlier than the close of business on the 120th day prior to the 2023 Annual Meeting of Stockholders and no later than the close of business on the later of (1) the 90th day prior to the 2023 Annual Meeting of Stockholders or (2) the tenth day following the date on which public disclosure was made of the date of the 2023 Annual Meeting of Stockholders.
+If you wish to present a proposal at the 2024 Annual Meeting of Stockholders but do not wish to have the proposal considered for inclusion in our proxy statement and proxy card, you must also give written notice at the address noted below.
+We must receive this required notice by the close of business on March 15, 2024 but no sooner than the close of business on February 14, 2024.
+However, if our 2024 Annual Meeting of Stockholders is held before May 14, 2024 or after July 13, 2024, then we must receive the required notice of a proposal or proposed director candidate no earlier than the close of business on the 120th day prior to the 2024 Annual Meeting of Stockholders or (2) the tenth day following the date on which public disclosure was made of the date of the 2024 Annual Meeting of Stockholders.

-Any proposals for the 2023 Annual Meeting of Stockholders should be sent to our headquarters: Appian Corporation, 7950 Jones Branch Drive, McLean, Virginia 22102, Attention: Secretary.
+Any proposals for the 2024 Annual Meeting of Stockholders should be sent to our headquarters: Appian Corporation, 7950 Jones Branch Drive, McLean, Virginia 22102, Attention: Secretary.